 }

-Frame binary data item contains data part items with identifiers “dataDDDD”, where DDDD is start address of this data part.
+Frame binary data item contains data part items with identifiers dataDDDD, where DDDD is start address of this data part in frame.
 Data part item’s value is a string with frame data in 16-bit words in hexadecimal format, separated by space.
 Data is stored in big-endian format.

-Number of values in one data part is stored in “frameStringWidth” element of the file, by default every data part has 16 16-bit words.
-Number of data parts is calculated as ceil(frameSize / frameSizeWidth) / 2, where ceil is a function which returns the smallest integral value that is not less than input value.
-For example, for frame size 1024 will be generatedceil(1024/16) / 2 = 32 data parts.
-Division by 2 is needed because data part string contains words, not bytes.
+Number of values in one data part is stored in frameStringWidth element of the file, by default every data part has 16 16-bit words.

-Note than frameSize and binary data does not contain last 4 words with checksum, it is generated later with programmer software.
+Note than frameSize and binary data does not contain last 4 words with checksum, it is generated later with uploader.
 For example, for 1024-bytes frames only 1016 bytes are stored in binary data file.

-Also binary data item contains “frameIndex” element with number of this frame.
+Also binary data item contains frameIndex element with zero based index of theframe.

+For FSC Configuration and Tuning section DataNNNNis is formed according to Section 3 of D8.21.10 FSC ED AD.
+Data Protocols and Packages.